-At March 30, 2003, the notes and related guarantees then outstanding were not senior to any of our indebtedness and the notes and related guarantees are not currently senior to any of our indebtedness.
-Further, at March 30, 2003, on a pro forma basis after giving effect to the amendment and restatement of our credit facility and the Livonia acquisition, the exchange notes and the guarantees would have ranked junior to approximately \$349.2 million of senior indebtedness and we could have incurred up to an aggregate of \$84.2 million in additional senior indebtedness under our revolving credit facility and/or receivables facility.
-The \$352.8 million aggregate principal amount 9 7/8% senior subordinated notes due 2012 rank equally with the notes.
-The exchange notes will be issued under an indenture with The Bank of New York, as Restrictive Covenants..... trustee.
-The indenture governing the notes will limit the ability of the Issuer and its restricted subsidiaries to, among other things: o incur or guarantee additional indebtedness; o pay dividends or make other distributions or repurchase or redeem our stock; o make investments; o sell assets: o create liens; o enter into agreements restricting our restricted subsidiaries' ability to pay dividends; o enter into transactions with affiliates; and o consolidate, merge or sell all or substantially all of our assets.
+The exchange notes will be issued under an indenture with The Bank of New York, as trustee.
+The indenture governing the notes will limit the ability of the Issuer and its restricted subsidiaries to, among other things:

+- o incur or quarantee additional indebtedness; - o pay dividends or make other distributions or repurchase or redeem our stock; - o make investments; - o sell assets; - o create liens; - o enter into agreements restricting our restricted subsidiaries' ability to pay dividends; - o enter into transactions with affiliates; and - o consolidate, merge or sell all or substantially all of our assets.

 These covenants are subject to important exceptions and qualifications, which are described under the heading "Description of Exchange Notes" in this prospectus.

 Additional Interest.....

 Pursuant to the registration rights agreement covering the original notes, we are obligated to pay additional interest to each holder of original notes in an amount equal to \$0.0278 per day or \$10.00 per year per \$1,000 principal amount of original notes held by such holder, which represents an aggregate amount of additional interest of \$2,361.11 per day or \$850,000 per year (calculated on the basis of a 360 day year).
-The additional interest began to accrue on July 8, 2003 and will continue to accrue until the exchange offer is completed.
-As of July 18, 2003, \$25,972.21 of additional interest was accrued but unpaid on the original notes.
+The additional interest will begin to accrue on July 8, 2003 and will continue to accrue until the exchange offer is completed.
 Immediately prior to the closing of the exchange offer, additional interest that is accrued but unpaid on the original notes to be exchanged in this offer will be due and payable by us to the record holder of such notes as of the closing of the exchange offer.
 Holders of original notes who do not exchange their original notes in this offer will be entitled to receive additional interest that is accrued and unpaid on the original notes upon the closing of the exchange offer.
 See "Exchange Offer--Additional Interest."